Contamination of Groundwater

 The Committee considers groundwater contamination to be the detrimental alteration of the naturally occurring physical, thermal, chemical, or biological quality of groundwater.

 There are several ways groundwater can be contaminated.
-The most common avenues for groundwater contaminated are:
+The most common avenues for groundwater contamination are:

 - Unplugged abandoned wells